The US space agency announced its first mobile robot to the Moon in late 2023 in search of ice and other resources on and below the lunar surface.

 Since then, the VIPER mission duration was extended from one to three lunar days (100 Earth days).
-VIPER has evolved to increase its science capabilities, enabling more data collection at the lunar surface, NASA said.
+NASA said that VIPER has evolved to increase its science capabilities, enabling more data collection at the lunar surface.

-Running on solar power, VIPER will need to quickly manoeuvre around the extreme swings in light and dark at the lunar South Pole.
+Running on solar power, VIPER will need to quickly maneuver around the extreme swings in light and dark at the lunar South Pole.

-“VIPER will be the most capable robot NASA has ever sent to the lunar surface and allow us to explore parts of the Moon we’ve never seen” said Sarah Noble, programme scientist for VIPER at NASA Headquarters.
+“VIPER will be the most capable robot NASA has ever sent to the lunar surface and allow us to explore parts of the Moon we’ve never seen,” said Sarah Noble, program scientist for VIPER at NASA Headquarters.

 Throughout the Artemis program, NASA will send robots and humans to explore more of the Moon than ever before.

 When astronauts return to the lunar surface for the first time since 1972, they will follow in VIPER’s wheel prints and land at the lunar South Pole.

 “That mission will include landing the first woman on the Moon.
 She will be one of two crew members paving the way for sustainable lunar exploration missions with crew,” NASA said.